Keep taking landscape photographs

 If you have the opportunity to go on a workshop with a pro-photographer, I highly recommend it.
 Having other experienced people working alongside you is always a great way to sharpen your skills and have a great time in the process.

-The most important thing I’ve learnt though is that you just need to keep shooting.
-Often the weather is terrible, with cold rain and wind or a flat sunrise or sunset.
+The most important thing I have learnt though is that you just need to keep shooting.
+Often the weather can be terrible, with cold rain and wind or a flat sunrise or sunset with no interesting light or cloud formations.
 Even with the best planning, you don’t always get the result you want when trying to get those perfect landscape photographs.
 I wouldn’t be the first landscape photographer who would admit to having to go back to a location more than once for those ideal conditions!
 Often though, and something that Ken has taught me is that don’t give up, as while the sky may not be doing much when you want it to, it will change in an instant, and that is when to take the photo, before the moment disappears, and its something I can truly say that I have witnessed many times.